swaptacular/swpt_accounts/protocol.rst

     debtor's account.

   * Interest SHOULD NOT be accumulated on the debtor's account.

+  * When the debtor's account is being created or scheduled for deletion, an empty string SHOULD always be allowed as value of the ``config_data`` field in the `ConfigureAccount`_ message.

   * The ``creditor_id`` for the debtor's account SHOULD be ``0``.